 If you are a vehicle owner with a personal insurance policy:

-- Although your personal insurance will not be used during a Turo transaction, your personal insurer must approve of your participation in people-to-people car sharing.
-Therefore, you are required to verify with your insurer if you may participate in Turo’s marketplace.
-Failure to obtain approval from your personal insurance provider may result in the voiding of your personal policy and the inability to obtain a new policy.
+- Although your personal insurance will not be used during a Turo transaction, your personal insurer must approve of your participation in person-to-person car sharing.
+Therefore, you must verify with your insurer that you may participate in Turo’s marketplace.
+If you are unable to get approval from your personal insurance provider, your personal policy may be voided and you will be unable to obtain a new policy.

 - You may not list or deliver your car outside of Germany.
 Your car must be registered in Germany.
-A guest can drive your car outside of Germany anywhere in the European Economic Area.
+A guest can drive your car outside of Germany anywhere in the eurozone.

 If you have a commercial rental policy:

-- Any commercial rental insurance policy that meets Turo’s requirements may enroll in Turo’s Commercial Host program, provided your insurance provider approves.
+- Any commercial rental insurance policy that meets Turo’s requirements may enroll in Turo’s Commercial Host program, as long as your insurance provider approves.

 - You may not list or deliver your vehicle(s) on Turo outside of Germany.

-For more information about person-to-person car sharing in Germany, please read link.
+For more information about person-to-person car sharing in Germany, please click here.

 For more information on providing your own commercial rental insurance directly to your guests, please read this article.